My First Encounter – The Voice

 The problem here was that I haven’t signed up for ‘the change’ and still refused to radically change my belief even after I received the revelation.
 So, how come my awareness became highly altered so much so that I was able to see the unseen?

 After my futile action of ringing the bell, I only waited for a minute or two (just to make a point) before heading directly to the host house.
-My mother was in a gathering that included all the women of the neighbourhood.
+My mother was in a gathering that included all the women and the children of the neighbourhood.
 She was invited a while ago but completely forgot to let me know.
 Realising that she didn’t tell me, she decided to attend the party, but sit facing the clock and come to get me when I was due to come home, instead of letting her host down.
 When she saw me, she was shocked for two reasons, first because she realised that she suddenly lost track of the time only minutes before she planned to leave, and second, because she found that I arrived there early without being able to enquire from anyone else, since all the neighbours were in that house.

 I think it is because of the nature of this experience that all its details are kept intact in my mind, while most other information from the same period is forgotten.
 For example, one of the details I remember about the voice was the particular style it had when asking the question.
 I concluded that the speaker was not angry or threatening.
 His knowledge was certainly higher than mine, yet he didn’t judge me.
 He was also gentle, kind and had a sense of humour.
 Moreover, if I could put a face to the voice, it would be a calm face, not necessarily smiling, but at the same time not serious either.
 These details I remembered all my life, though I wasn’t able to notice their significance back then.

 After I was proven wrong, the voice never came back to make any demands or suggestions.
-It never invited me into a particular belief or told me who it was.
+It never invited me into a particular belief system or told me who He was.
 It just disappeared for more than 28 years until the year 2011 when I had a very similar encounter but this I will talk about on another occasion.

 So, due to my strong attachment to the ideology I believed in, I refused to admit or even think for a minute that my encounter was with a real heavenly being.
 Now, I regret to think about the wonderful things I have missed by choosing not to trust the voice of God.
 The battle between the faith of a child and that of an intellectual is still raging.
 We labour to achieve the latter whereas God wants us to rest and accept the first.